f4z4on/rzp/README.md

 Fun facts is that an official name of the system is actually „*Živnostenský rejstřík*“ which is one of those bizzare moments when you just don’t get what the hell are doing those people paid by you.
-Not the mention there are four major systems operated by different branches of Czech government providing public information about business subjects in the country.
+Not to mention there are four major systems operated by different branches of the Czech government providing public information about business subjects in the country.

-There's a [documentation](http://www.rzp.cz/napoveda.html) to public API to RŽP.
+There is a [documentation](http://www.rzp.cz/napoveda.html) describing public API to RŽP.
 But it is only in Czech and there are more than 30 pages of XML Schema code in PDF which can't be just copied and pasted elsewhere.
 So, here we are, fixing government's and major vendor's incomptency.